csc301-2023-fall/project-42-team-collab/developer-guide/main-guide.md

    For example, I can execute `/kudos Hi this is Ray, saying thanks to @Will Will $Good Teamwork$.
 Very cool`.
 Then, these information will be automatically filled, and the message pre-filled will become: "Hi this is Ray, saying thanks to Will.
 Very cool"

+## Managing Members

-3. If you are a workspace primary owner, you can enter the "Manage Members" page to customize who should have access to the admin functions.
+If you are a workspace primary owner, you can enter the "Manage Members" page to customize who should have access to the admin functions.

 ![member management](images/member_management.png)